Rhyme Time! Best Books for Rhyming

 Want To Spark Reading In Kids?
 Choice Is Key

 If I had to choose one mantra for a new children’s library staff member, it would be: “There’s a book for every reader.”
-Some children walk out of the library with a stack piled high to their forehead, straining to carry their haul, while their grown up reminds them that they’ll be back next we
+Some children walk out of the library with a stack piled high to their forehead, straining to carry their haul, while their grown up reminds them that they’ll be back next week

 Read More